CAMA RBA Shadow Board

 2024

-The probabilities at longer horizons, likewise, barely changed: 6 months out, the confidence that the cash rate should remain at the current setting of 4.35% equals 35% (up 2 percentage points); the probability attached to the appropriateness of an interest rate decrease equals 30% (up 2 percentage points), while the probability attached to a required increase equals 35%.
-The mode recommendation at this horizon continues to be 4.35%.
+The probabilities at longer horizons are as follows: 6 months out, the confidence that the cash rate should remain at the current setting of 4.35% equals 27% (previously 32%); the probability attached to the appropriateness of an interest rate decrease equals 38% (35%), while the probability attached to a required increase equals 36% (33%).

-One year out, the Shadow Board members’ confidence that the appropriate cash rate should remain at the current level of 4.35%, equals 19%, as in the previous round.
-The confidence in a required cash rate decrease, to below 4.35%, equals 63% (up 5 percentage points), and its confidence in a required cash rate increase, to above 4.35%, is 18%.
-Three years out, the Shadow Board attaches an unchanged 14% probability that the overnight rate should equal 4.35%, a 77% probability that a lower overnight rate is optimal (also unchanged) and a 9% probability that a rate higher than 4.35% is optimal.
+One year out, the Board’s recommendation continues to tilt towards monetary easing: members’ confidence that the appropriate cash rate should remain at the current level of 4.35%, equals 17% (16%), while the confidence in a required cash rate decrease, to below 4.35%, equals 68% (70%), and its confidence in a required cash rate increase, to above 4.35%, is 15% (14%).
+Three years out, the Shadow Board attaches an 11% probability that 4.35% is the appropriate setting for the overnight rate (previously 12%), an 80% probability that a lower overnight rate is optimal (79%) and an unchanged 9% probability that a rate higher than 4.35% is optimal.

 2024